Frequently Asked Questions by Parents

 Parents and children will be welcomed in our campus between 9am and 4pm for the check-in process.
 Please note that parents are not allowed in the residential buildings.

-During welcome day, you will meet with the various Heads of Camp.
+During welcome day, parents will meet with the various Heads of Camp.
 Time will be given to each family to ensure any questions are answered and all information has been provided.

 After having met their head of building and settled into their room, each child will participate in the planned games and activities, this will provide a great opportunity to meet new friends.